krox/Scribe/docs/design.md

 ### Python bindings

 We could think about three levels of python support:
-1) Binding for the `Schema` class, which allows verification of data files.
+1) Binding for the `Schema` class, which allows validation of data files.
 2) Binding for the `Tome` class, which allows reading and writing of data files.
 3) A proper "Python Codegen" that makes a Schema into a python class at runtime.